rackerlabs/technical-blog/_posts/2016-10-27-Azure-Storage-Partition-Names.md

     - Azure
 ---

-If you are using Azure Blob Storage and have a heavy workload, here's something you can do to improve performance that the majority of people are not doing - pay attention to the name you use for an Azure storage account.
+If you are using Microsoft&reg; Azure&reg; Blob Storage and have a heavy workload, here's something you can do to improve performance that the majority of people are not doing - pay attention to the name you use for an Azure storage account.

 <!-- more -->